kostergroup/SIMsalabim/README.md

 - in general, input files and the log file have extension .txt, whereas output files that can be used for plotting (J-V curves, for example) have extension .dat.
 - all changes are shown and commented on in the file Docs/Change_log.txt.
 Here we document not just the changes, but also explain and motivate some of the choices in naming, physical models, etc.

-## Scientific publications based on SIMsalabim
+## Scientific publications based on SIMsalabim or ZimT

 List of publications (not complete):